-Although the estimates of how much various brands are worth differ, depending on who has carried out the calculation (read here where these differences come from), the most popular rankings of the world’s most valuable brands are almost unanimous in that Apple, Google and Microsoft hold the top three spots.
+In January 2018, we wrote the first version of this post, analysing the positioning of the most valuable brands in the world.
+The estimates of how much various brands are worth differ, depending on who has carried out the calculation (read here where these differences come from).
+However, at the time of our article, the most popular rankings of the world’s most valuable brands, including the 2017 Interbrand Best Global Brands ranking, were almost unanimous: Apple, Google and Microsoft held the top three spots, followed by Coca-Cola.

-Interestingly, what makes these brands stand out is not the distinctiveness of their positioning but its relevance combined with the unique product offering and the fact that they are amazing at execution (which are the key characteristics of a successful brand strategy; we wrote about it here).
+Interestingly, what makes these four brands stand out is not the uniqueness of their positioning but its relevance in combination with a company’s product offering, high marketing spend, and the strength of their capabilities at executing the strategy (which are the key characteristics of a successful brand strategy.
+We wrote about it here).

 With its diverse portfolio of products (search, Maps, Chrome etc.), Google helps people learn more about the world around them and enables them to find any information they need.
 Even though the brand is neither a creator nor a publisher of these pieces of information, because of its ability to understand the searcher’s intentions and distinguish between reliable and unreliable sources of data, Google in a way has become a trusted source of information itself and as such is by many associated with wisdom and knowledge.
 Google sees its mission as making a positive impact on people’s lives by organizing the world’s information and making it easily accessible.